mmu-webdesign/Level4-web-term-1/CSS/css02/15-layout.md

 <p class="submit-work">Exercise 15b completed</p>

 > Note: These two examples are just a small part of the power of Grid layout; to find out more see the [MDN Grid Layout article](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Grids).
-We don't have time in this unit for any more grid.
-More advanced students might look how they can use it in the second assignment.
+We don't have time in this unit for any more grid work unfortunately!

 The rest of this guide covers other layout methods, which are less important for the main layout structures of a web page but can still help you achieve specific tasks.
 By understanding the nature of each layout task, you will soon find that when you look at a particular component of your design the type of layout best suited to it will often be clear.